Have you just bought a GoDaddy domain and are now looking to build a website on it?

 For this tutorial, we’re going to use the one web host that seems to perform consistently well each year globally: HostGator.com.
-HostGator hosts over 10 million websites and has been our home for years here at this blog.
+HostGator hosts countless WordPress websites and has been our home for years here at this blog.
 You get 45 day money back guarantee and all sorts of features you don’t find elsewhere like a free SSL certificate and 100 Adwords Credit.
 You really can’t go wrong here.

 To setup hosting at HostGator, then install WordPress, then lastly connect it to your GoDaddy domain, follow these steps!

 Disclosure: We receive a commission from HostGator at no additional cost to you if you click through the links on this page and sign up.
 In fact the cost to you will be less because of the deals we can offer thru HostGator.
 We review lots of web hosts and only pick the best web host for each guide.
 Thanks, your support helps us keep providing free advice!

 First, visit HostGator.com and click on Web Hosting.
 This brings you to their cheapest WordPress friendly plans.

 On the next page you can choose either Hatchling, Baby, or Business.
 Business is too much for now.